 "Eh, kinda.
-I've only ever hung out with you guys a few times outside of school, and I've never stayed over."
+I've only ever hung out with you guys a few times outside of school, and I've never come over."
 Scorpius paused.
 "Um, what do you mean by 'leans'?"

 I laughed.
 "My family's crazy, remember?
 A crazy house for a crazy family."

-"Yeah… I've been wondering, Sander…" He finished his cone and wiped his fingers on his napkin, careful not to get anything on his sleeves; he's definitely an image-conscious Malfoy.
+"Yeah… I've been wondering, Sander…" He finished his cone and wiped his fingers on his napkin, careful not to get anything on his sleeves; he was definitely an image-conscious Malfoy.
 Then he locked eyes with me.
 "You're not crazy like the rest.
 Lorcan, yes.
 You, no. Why is that?"

 I thought about his question.
 "I dunno.
 Maybe I'm weird in some undiscovered way."